For Our San Martin Neighbors

 On July 1, 1967, the City of Morgan Hill and the City of Gilroy entered into a Joint Exercise of Powers Agreement to efficiently dispose of sewage produced in each City for the benefit of both Cities.
 This agreement was written in response to the City of Morgan Hill receiving notification from the Central Coastal Regional Water Pollution Control Board of the State of California to expand its existing capacity to treat and dispose of its sewage.
 Rather than expand or construct a new facility, a decision was made to share the expense and operating costs of Gilroy’s existing treatment plant and that the City of Morgan Hill would construct a sewer trunk line to convey its sewage to the Gilroy treatment.

 Since the first Joint Exercise of Powers Agreement was executed, various amendments followed.
-Most recently in June 1992, a revised Joint Exercise of Powers Agreement created the South County Regional Wastewater Authority (SCRWA).
+In June 1992, a revised Joint Exercise of Powers Agreement created the South County Regional Wastewater Authority (SCRWA).
 SCRWA now oversees the wastewater treatment facility functions, such as improvements, operations, and maintenance.
 The Cities of Morgan Hill and Gilroy share in the costs to maintain and improve the facility.

 In 1993, a Sewer Master Plan was developed for the City of Morgan Hill.
 In 2002, a revised Sewer Master Plan was developed by Carollo Engineers.
 The revised Master Plan recommended that a parallel (or relief) sewer trunk to Gilroy be installed to increase capacity and for redundancy and reliability.
 Starting in 2003, City staff began designing the first segment for the sewer relief trunk line.
 An Initial Study was prepared for this segment.
 This new dual trunk line was installed in Monterey Road, between Tennant Avenue and California Avenue in 2006/07.
 Since then, two more segments have been installed, thus the trunk line currently extends to Highland Avenue in San Martin.
 The City has worked closely with Santa Clara County officials to coordinate the construction of the new trunk line.